-Mrs McNiff has conducted with the Arizona Rose Opera Company in Tucson, AZ and with the Thompson Street Opera Company in Louisville, Kentucky.
-She has performed in ensembles with the Detroit Symphony Orchestra, San Francisco Symphony Orchestra, the Kings Singers, and was a vocalist for the 2015 Grammy Nominated "Milhaud's Oresteian Trilogy"by the University Musical Society Choral Union based in Ann Arbor, Michigan.
-She has been inspired by mentors such as Jerry Blackstone, Paul Rardin, Eugene Rogers, and Mike Mitchell, as well as master educators such as Sandra Stauffer and Margaret Schmidt.
+In addition, she has conducted with the Thompson Street Opera Company in Louisville, Kentucky and the Arizona Rose Opera Company in Tucson, Arizona.
+As a classically trained singer, Mrs. McNiff has performed in ensembles with the Detroit Symphony Orchestra, San Francisco Symphony Orchestra, the Kings Singers, and was a vocalist for the 2015 Grammy Nominated "Milhaud's Oresteian Trilogy" by the University Musical Society Choral Union.

 B.M Music Education

 Kimberly Waigwa, is thrilled to be joining Audivi Vocem as Co-Director after successfully completing two years as an active student participant.
 As a conductor and music educator, they have gained a reputation both in Tucson and Phoenix as a high caliber, high energy, and multifaceted educator, conductor, and community builder.
-They are a graduate of the University of Arizona’s Fred Fox School of Music, holding a Bachelor of Music in Choral Music Education as well as a Bachelor of Arts in Creative Writing.
+They are a graduate of the University of Arizona’s Fred Fox School of Music, holding a Bachelor of Music in Choral Music Education and are currently pursuing a Masters degree at Temple University in Choral Conducting.

 Kimberly began their GALA Choruses journey when they first joined Desert Voices in 2010.
 Since then, Kimberly has made their conducting debut at the 2016 GALA Choruses Festival and worked as assistant and small ensemble director with Desert Voices, began as Artistic Director of the Phoenix Women’s Chorus, and is now Interim Artistic Director with Desert Voices.